 Again, you can find full-spectrum CBD products practically anywhere throughout the US.
-Or, you can purchase them online and send them straight to your door.
-(Just make sure you’re buying from a reputable seller, of course.)
-If you have a medical marijuana card in your state, you can also check out full-spectrum marijuana-derived products for an even more potent experience.
+Or, you can purchase them online and send them straight to your door — just make sure you’re buying from a reputable CBD company.
+If you have a medical marijuana card in your state, you can also check out what’s available at your local dispensary.

 Okay, but what happens if you don’t want to consume THC at all?
 Then are you just not allowed to experience the entourage effect?

-If you’re not a fan of THC — or simply don’t want to consume it — you don’t have to.
-Rather than turning to a full-spectrum product, you can try a broad-spectrum one.
-Broad-spectrum products embrace a broad amount of the cannabis plant, including cannabinoids, terpenes, and flavonoids.
+If you’re not a fan of THC, or simply don’t want to consume it, you don’t have to.
+Rather than turning to a full-spectrum product, you can try a broad-spectrum formulation.
+Broad-spectrum hemp-der products embrace a broad amount of the cannabis plant, including cannabinoids, terpenes, and flavonoids.
 The only thing the extract is missing is THC!
 With broad-spectrum extracts, these products are 100% THC-free.

-Even though they don’t include THC, that doesn’t mean the entourage effect won’t work.
+Even if some CBD products do not include THC, that doesn’t mean the entourage effect won’t work.
 The rest of the compounds can still work together to promote better, fuller results, even if there isn’t any THC to back it up.
 Typically, the entourage effect will be slightly milder with broad-spectrum products than it is with full-spectrum, but it’s still efficacious.
-Broad-spectrum products are ideal for anyone who wants to experience this more all-encompassing experience but doesn’t want to have any THC involved.
+Broad-spectrum CBD products are ideal for anyone who wants to experience this more all-encompassing experience but doesn’t want to have any THC involved.

-If you’re still curious or apprehensive about products like these and their potential THC levels, always take the time to check out a brand’s third-party lab-test results and/or Certificate of Analysis.
+If you’re still curious or apprehensive about products like these and their potential THC levels, always take the time to check out the CBD product’s third-party lab-test results aka Certificates of Analysis.
 These test results demonstrate the exact cannabinoid levels within the products you’re purchasing.
-This way, you know what’s inside and whether or not you’re about to consume some THC.
+This way you know for certain the ingredients and whether or not you’re about to consume some THC.

 There are so many products on the market that are wonderful for embracing cannabis’ entourage effect.
 As we mention, classic dried flower is the best, most straightforward way of getting full-plant effects.
-With this, you just have to smoke, inhale, and let the entourage effect do the rest.
+You just have to smoke, inhale, and let the entourage effect do the rest.

 People love turning to CBD or THC oils to experience the entourage effect.
 With these types of products, there is no smoking involved!
-All you have to do is measure out a few drops of oil and place them directly under your tongue.
-Then, wait about 30 seconds or so before swallowing.
+All you have to do is measure out a few drops of oil and place them directly under your tongue then, wait about 30 seconds or so before swallowing.
 Once you swallow, you’ll likely start to notice effects within just a few minutes.
+Precisely measured doses of CBD oil capsules are the most convenient of all.
 The ease and accessibility are primarily why this methodology is so popular — that and sublingual consumption is said to be one of the most efficacious consumption options.

 Do keep in mind that products like CBD or THC oils do have a standard plant-like flavor.
 But, with oils coming straight from the hemp or marijuana plant, what can you expect?
 If that’s not something you’d like, you can always purchase flavored options to disguise these tastes a little bit better.

 Another popular way of experiencing the entourage effect is through edibles.
 Now, cannabis companies craft their edibles with cannabis extracts, some of them using broad-spectrum and others utilizing full-spectrum.
-(It’s all up to personal preference!)
-With this, you’re able to get a delicious dose of the entourage effect without tasting practically any plant-like flavors.
+It’s all up to personal preference.
+With edibles such as gummies, you’re able to get a delicious dose of the entourage effect without tasting potent plant-like flavors.

-Through this methodology, effects will take longer to kick in, but they will also last much longer, too.
+Through the edibles methodology, effects will take longer to kick in, but they will also last much longer, too.
 Make sure to keep in mind the delayed onset of effects before you decide to consume more.
-Be as patient as possible!
+Be as patient as possible.
 Consuming too much of these products may upset the stomach or create an uncomfortable time.

 With how exciting it sounds to experience such an all-encompassing result, it’s no wonder so many people are looking to try the entourage effect for themselves.
 Thankfully, this is so much easier than you can imagine!
-Full-spectrum and broad-spectrum cannabis products are available practically everywhere — from dispensaries to health and wellness shops and even your local grocery store.
-Now, taking the time to embrace cannabis’s synergistic characteristics is far easier than forcing yourself to smoke.
+Full-spectrum and broad-spectrum cannabis products are available practically everywhere — from dispensaries to health and wellness shops, online merchants and even your local grocery store.
+Taking the time to embrace cannabis’s synergistic characteristics is far easier than forcing yourself to smoke.